KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index-2024.md

 - Additional slides are fine if purposeful, some examples might include:
   - Use cases (this can be a useful way to summarize different things you learned in customer interviews because you can highlight different customer types)
   - Traction teasers

-### Final Email Deck
-- Use Google Slides
-- This is your final pitch deck, but which can be understood without the in-person presentation
-- The easiest way to organize this is for it to use many more slides (one or more explanatory slides for each of the Pitch Deck Slides
-- References must be provided

 ### One Page Executive Summary
 #### Seriously, this should be exactly one page